fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 13th September

 Duncan has now taken things a step further and I need to adapt my codes to his new version.
 I am going to do the AVR ones first and leave the DUE unchanged for the moment.
+In fact no changes are needed for the AVR codes sending and receiving effectively on one channel.
+Over to the DUE code.

 ### 8th September